abirajsa001/novalnet_payment_new/processor/README.md

 `jwt` needs some workaround to be able to test locally as it depends on the merchant center forward-to proxy.

-In order to make easy running the application locally, following commands help to build up a jwt mock server:
+In order to make easy running the application locally, following commands help to build up a jwt novalnet server:

 ####Set environment variable to point to the jwksUrl
 ```